pkp/omp-user-guide/en/chapter4/catalog/catalog.md

 **Audience**: Use the drop down menus to select relevant audiences for this work.
 These choices are based on the ONIX book publishing standard and can help with sales and marketing.

+**Representatives**: Indicate any agents or suppliers involved in the publication of this work.
+Use the Add Representative to add new ones.